zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

    that the terminal gets, as soon as it's ordered from us and assigned to your account.

    ``active`` means that the terminal is fully configured and ready to accept payments.
-As soon as we configure the terminal for you, it will be move into this state.
+As soon as we configure the terminal for you, it will be moved to this state.

    ``inactive`` means that the terminal has been deactivated, which can mean that you returned the device to us, or you requested to move it to another profile or organization.